Privacy Policy

 Recruitment positions may also require NDA agreement (ndaAgreed on the application record).
 Accepted candidates may receive beta Discord roles tracked in modbot onboarding flows.

-3.13 Analytics
+3.13 Analytics and application error monitoring

 See section 8.